 We have done very different tours with the packraft (from a small afternoon trip on a lake or river to whitewater tours between WW1-2+ and a multi-day tour with camping and hiking part).
 Depending on weather and use, we used the packraft as an open or closed packraft.

-If you are not in the white water and good weather is announced, you can leave the deck at home.
+If you don’t got whitewater paddling and good weather is announced, you can leave the deck at home.
 Without the deck you not only save weight (about 300g) and space in the hiking backpack, but also have more space in the Alpacka Expedition as a tall person.

 We carried the bow bag (optional accessory) with us on every tour, as it proved to be very practical.
 It holds 24 liters, is easily accessible on the water and is securely attached to the bow via four carabiners.
 The bag opens via a waterproof zipper.
 It is ideal for storing camera, drinks and break snacks that you want to have at hand during the tour.

 The opening of the deck is very large, so that getting in and out is possible without any big problems.
-With the deck up, we (1.86 and 1.89 m) find the footwell a bit small, or just enough.
+With the deck up, we (189 cm / 6’2”) find the footwell a bit small, or just enough.
 After a while, we mostly paddled with our legs bent so that our knees stuck out.
 Without the deck, the space is much better for taller people.

 We initially had to get used to the backrest because it sits very low.
 For comfortable paddling tours, we would have liked a higher backrest, because we are probably just used to it from other inflatable kayaks.
 Nevertheless, it is very easy to relax or paddle relaxed in the Expedition, because you can loosen the backrest on the water and thus lean on the tube.

-In calm waters, the straight-line characteristic and speed is that of a 1-person packraft usual and does not differ from other packrafts without skegs (e.g. nortik TrekRaft Expedition).
-Packrafts with skegs (e.g. Anfibio or MRS) have better straight-line characteristic in calm water.
+In calm waters, the straight-line characteristic and speed is that of a 1-person packraft usual and does not differ from other packrafts without fins (e.g. nortik TrekRaft Expedition).
+Packrafts with fins (e.g. Anfibio or MRS) have better straight-line characteristic in calm water.

-We had tested the Alpacka Expedition on different whitewater rivers in Germany and Austria (Loisach, Ammer, Lech).
+We had tested the Alpacka Expedition on different whitewater rivers.
 In this water we liked the paddling performance best.
 The handling in white water is very good.
 It reacts more precisely and you can use more technique than, for example, on a nortik TrekRaft Expedition or Kokopelli Rogue.
 First, you sit higher due to the high seat cushion.
 Second, the Alpacka is minimally more tippy, but it’s easier to edge as a result.

 The precisely adjustable backrest allowed us to adjust the packraft exactly to our height and needs.
 The thigh straps give even more control from whitewater 2 and 3.
 In whitewater, we found the interior space to be optimal in combination with the deck.
 It is a bit narrow, but offers such a good hold.